waffle-iron/moderndeveloper-questionnaire/encyclopedia/max-height.md

 ## Example 1

-Write a introduction to the example, sufficient to explain what the example is showing.
+The following example shows how to set the maximum height for an element with the ID of '*box*'.

 ```
-        background: green;
+        #box {
+          max-height: 100px;
+        }
 ```

 ## Example 2